 Mistake #4: Insufficient training

-Of course we’re all used to using all types of software these days, such as Microsoft Office, Google Docs, Asana, Xero etc. but that doesn’t mean people use these all the same way.
+Of course, we’re all used to using all types of software these days, such as Microsoft Office, Google Docs, Asana, or Xero, but that doesn’t mean people use these all the same way.

 Mistake #5: You play ‘hard to get’

 Communication is everything and although Virtual Assistants enjoy working independently, they also need confirmation they are on the right track.
 They need to know they can talk to you whenever they have a question.

 While the reason for hiring a Virtual Assistant is to free up your time to do the revenue generating stuff, make time in your diary to have at least a weekly catch up call.
 In the early days it will probably need to be more than this.
 But it will quickly settle down into a routine that suits everyone.